 The house was then used as an annex for Ulverson Victoria Lower School, which was administered by Lancashire County Council.
 In 1948 U.D.C. sold the whole estate to L.C.C. for use as a school.

 The building suffered some very unsympathetic alterations shortly after this and nowadays it is difficult to say exactly how the interior used to look.
 We found an inventory in the local records office drawn up before the MOD took possession in 1942 which suggested that the house was crammed with paraphernalia, a lot like the TV series upstairs, downstairs.

-Many of Ulverstons present generations were taught in the rooms and grounds of Ford Park which carried on as a school annex under Cumbria County Council until 1995.
-The adjacent school, Victoria lower school, closed in 1995 and Ford House and the Coach House were boarded up and the site fell into dereliction until it was rescued by the community group.
+Many of Ulverstons present generations were taught in the rooms and grounds of Ford Park which carried on as a school annex under Cumbria County Council until 1997.
+The adjacent school, Victoria lower school, closed in 1997 and Ford House and the Coach House were boarded up.
+Kosovan refugees spent time in the house having English lessons.
+Later the site fell into disrepair until it was rescued by the community group.